dimanikulin/fva/README.md

 - **Configuration:** The system flow depends on configuration.
 - **Automating the import:** to decrease the probability of human factor influence on the process of importing new photos into the existing photo album;

-Yes, I understood that despite many steps are automated, still human involvement is required.
+Despite many steps are automated, still human involvement is required.

 # Contributing
 &nbsp;&nbsp;&nbsp;So far, the development is in a hot stage, and everyone is welcome to contribute anytime.